Devadharshini-Nagarajan/Devadharshini-Nagarajan/README.md

 As a software engineer, I am constantly striving for growth and improvement.
 Here are some of my current goals:

 - **Frontend Performance and Server-Side Rendering (SSR)**: 🚀🌐 I aim to deepen my understanding of frontend performance optimization techniques, including server-side rendering (SSR), to create faster, more responsive web applications.
-By mastering SSR techniques, I seek to improve the initial load time and SEO performance of web applications, resulting in enhanced user experiences and search engine visibility.

 - **Backend Expertise**: 💻 I am eager to expand my experience in backend development, particularly in areas such as API design, microservices architecture, and server-side performance optimization.